bronson113/bronson113.github.io/_posts/2022-01-06-ezflag-writeup-TetCTF2022.md

     write_location('/uploads/' + normalized_name)
 ```

-However, since it doesn’t check the file name again after sanitization, we can abuse that to create the file name we want.
+The `valid_file_name` function ensures that the file name is a relative path and doesn’t contain `..` nor `.py`.
+However, since it doesn’t check the file name again after sanitization, we can abuse the sanitization to bypass the filter.
 By supplying a file with `.p./y` extension, the normalization will remove the `./`from the file name and give us the desire `.py` extension.

 Simply upload file with `import os;os.system('cat /flag')` give us the flag.